EngineHub/WorldGuard/README.txt

     to disable this feature.
 Enabling disable-all-fire-spread will override this function.

+- item-drop-blacklist (no default)
+    List of block names/IDs to destroy on drop.
+This can alleviate the durability cheat that allows you to drop your tools to fix their durability.
+You can also enforce this with the blacklist but this is an easier way to do it (this way also prints a more friendly message than if you used the 'tell' action of the blacklist).

 - block-lag-fix (def. false)
     Attempts to fix block lag.

+- log-console (def. true)
+    For blacklist log actions, print to console.

+- log-file (def. false)
+    For blacklist log actions, log to file.

+- log-file-path (def. "worldguard/logs/%Y-%m-%d.log")
+    Log blacklist events to file.
+You can use these patterns in the path:
+        %Y the year (YYYY)
+        %m the month (MM)
+        %d the day (DD)
+        %W the week of the year (00-52)
+        %H 24-hour time (HH)
+        %h 12-hour time (HH)
+        %i the minute (mm)
+        %s the second (ss)
+        %u the user's name
+        %% translates to a single percent sign "%"
+    The files are not automatically rotated if they get large so you should perhaps put a week in the filename at least.

+    Escape backslashes with another backslash, like so:
+    C:\path\to\log.txt -> C:\\path\\to\\log.txt

+- log-file-open-files (def.
+10)
+    The number of log files to keep open at once.
+Unless you use dynamic patterns in the path, the value of this variable won't matter.
+However, if, for example, you use a player's username in the filename and you have many users who cause logged events to occur, files would have to be opened for each user and this parameter would matter.

+- log-database (def. false)
+    Log blacklist events to database.

+- log-database-dsn (def. "jdbc:mysql://localhost:3306/minecraft")
+    Connection string.
+A string to use for MySQL would be: jdbc:mysql://localhost:3306/minecraft
+    The "minecraft" part at the end is the database name.

+    Escape colons with a backslash, like so: jdbc:mysql://localhost:3306/minecraft
+    ->
+    jdbc\:mysql\://localhost\:3306/minecraft

+- log-database-user (def. "root")
+    Database username.

+- log-database-pass (def. "")
+    Database password.

+- log-database-table (def. "blacklist_events")
+    Database table to use.

 Blacklists
 ----------